yob/s3ftp/README.markdown

   the third column indicatest he users administrator status.
 Administrators can see all files.
 Regular users are sandboxed to their own directory.

+  if you enable bcrypt encryption support, you can generate the password hash by running ruby -e "require 'bcrypt' ; mypass = BCrypt::Password.create('password') ; puts mypass"

-6. As root, run s3ftp --config some/path/config.yml again
+6. As root if you choose a listening port less than 1024, or as any other user otherwise , run s3ftp --config some/path/config.yml again

 ## License